brontosaurusrex/brontosaurusrex.github.io/about.md

 > Freedom of speech is the right to communicate one's opinions and ideas without fear of government retaliation or censorship.
 The term *freedom of expression* is sometimes used synonymously, but includes any act of seeking, receiving, and imparting information or ideas—regardless of the dinosaur used.

-## Privacy
+## Privacy / GDPR

-/me does NOT track, log, spy on, or in any way remain aware of the user's presence on this site.
+<s>/me does NOT track, log, spy on, or in any way remain aware of the user's presence on this site.</s>

+Currently [plausible.io](https://plausible.io/data-policy) is used as a user counter.

 This blog is hosted using third-party tech, currently:
 - [GitHub Pages](https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-privacy-statement)